Kaliningrad Oblast: Soviet annexation

-Current status
+Recent history

-The collapse of the Soviet Union and full dissolution in 1991 exacerbated Kaliningrad's isolation.
-Since the Baltic states became independent, Kaliningrad Oblast has been separated from the rest of Russia by other countries rather than by other Soviet republics.
-Neighboring Lithuania became an independent country in 1991.
-The isolation became more severe when both Poland and Lithuania became members of NATO.
-In 2004, Poland and Lithuania joined the European Union and imposed strict border controls on Kaliningrad Oblast.
+The independence of Lithuania in 1990 and full dissolution of the Soviet Union in 1991 isolated Kaliningrad from the rest of Russia, having previously been joined by other Soviet republics.
+This isolation became more severe when both Poland and Lithuania joined NATO and the European Union and imposed strict border controls on Kaliningrad Oblast.
 All military and civilian land links between the region and the rest of Russia now must pass through members of NATO and the EU.
-Thus far, the EU has rejected Russian proposals for visa-free travel between the EU and Kaliningrad.
+Thus far, the EU has rejected Russian proposals for visa-free travel between Kaliningrad and the rest of Russia.
 Travel arrangements based on the Facilitated Transit Document (FTD) and Facilitated Rail Transit Document (FRTD) have been made.
 Kaliningrad Oblast's geographic isolation has badly affected its economic situation.
 Concurrent significant reduction in the size of the Russian military garrison has hurt as well, since previously the military was a major local employer.

-Some of the cultural heritage, most notably the Königsberg Cathedral, were restored in the 1990s, as citizens started to examine previously ignored German past.
+Some of the region's cultural heritage, most notably the Königsberg Cathedral, was restored in the 1990s, as citizens started to examine previously ignored German past.

 On 12 January 1996, Kaliningrad Oblast and Sverdlovsk Oblast became the first oblasts of Russia to sign a power-sharing treaty with the federal government, granting them autonomy.
 However, this agreement was abolished on 31 May 2002.

-After 1991, some ethnic Germans immigrated to the area, such as Volga Germans from other parts of Russia and Kazakhstan, especially after Germany raised the requirements for people from the former Soviet Union to be accepted as ethnic Germans and have a "right of return".
+After 1991, some ethnic Germans emigrated to the area, such as Volga Germans from other parts of Russia and Kazakhstan.
 These Germans are overwhelmingly Russian-speaking and as such were rejected for resettlement within Germany under Germany's new rules.
 A similar migration by Poles from the lands of the former Soviet Union to the Kaliningrad Oblast occurred at this time as well.
 The situation has begun to change, albeit slowly.
 Germany, Lithuania, and Poland have renewed contact with Kaliningrad Oblast, through town twinning and other projects.
 This has helped to promote interest in the history and culture of the East Prussian and Lietuvininkai communities.

 In July 2007, Russian First Deputy Prime Minister Sergei Ivanov declared that if US-controlled missile defense systems were deployed in Poland, then nuclear weapons might be deployed in Kaliningrad.
 On 5 November 2008, Russian president Dmitry Medvedev said that installing missiles in Kaliningrad was almost a certainty.
 These plans were suspended in January 2009, but implemented in October 2016.
 In 2011, a long-range Voronezh radar was commissioned to monitor missile launches within about 6,000 km.
 The radar is situated in the settlement of Pionersky in Kaliningrad Oblast.